EangDev/Game-Lesson/README.md

   https://github.com/EangDev/Game-Lesson.git

-Open the project in Unity (use version X.X.X or newer).
+Open the project in Unity (use version 2022.3.35f1).
 Press ▶️ Play in the Unity Editor.

 Use the controls: